Your regulatory growth consultants

 Payroll: SCHADS Award and Support Worker Obligations

-Support workers in the NDIS sector are typically covered by the Social, Community, Home Care and Disability Services (SCHADS) Award.
+Support workers in the NDIS sector are typically covered by the Social, Community, Home Care and Disability Services (SCHADS) Award (MA000100).
 This is one of Australia’s most complex modern awards, with multiple pay classifications, penalty rate structures, and allowance provisions.
 Getting SCHADS payroll wrong exposes you to Fair Work Act liability and can result in significant underpayment claims.

 The NDIS workforce relies heavily on casual employees, and the casual conversion provisions of the SCHADS Award require careful management.
 Regular casuals who have worked consistent hours for 12 months have the right to request permanent employment.
 Payroll compliance is not just a legal obligation but also a staff retention issue: workers who are underpaid or incorrectly classified leave for providers who manage payroll correctly.
 Invest in payroll software configured specifically for the SCHADS Award, or engage a payroll service with NDIS sector experience.